SonarSource/helm-chart-sonarqube/charts/sonarqube/README.md

 The default login is admin/admin.

+## Installing the SonarQube Community Build chart

+The SonarQube Community Edition has been replaced by the SonarQube Community Build.
+If you want to install the SonarQube Community Build chart, please set `community.enabled` to `true`.
+The `community.buildNumber` parameter will be set to the latest Community Build.
+The `community` value is deprecated and won't be supported for `edition` anymore.

 ## Installing the SonarQube 9.9 LTA chart

 The version of the chart for the SonarQube 9.9 LTA is being distributed as the `8.x.x` version of this chart.